Understanding the Initial Response Governing Principle: A full breakdown

 1. Cybersecurity Incident Response

-In cybersecurity, the initial response to a breach or attack is paramount.
+In cybersecurity, the initial response to a breach or attack is critical.
 The governing principle here focuses on containing the threat, preserving evidence, and restoring systems.
 The NIST Cybersecurity Framework outlines five phases: Identify, Protect, Detect, Respond, and Recover.
 During the initial response phase, teams prioritize:

 - Identification: Determining the nature and scope of the attack.